OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

   alignments of the ancestors, so we cannot compare ancestors very well.
   We use ancestor name as a proxy for ancestor identity.
-* Sometimes having ancestors of the same name is not informative, as with species that are true polysemies, which have ancestors (genera) that are also true polysemies.
+* Sometimes having ancestors of the same name is not informative, as with species that are true homonyms, which have ancestors (genera) that are also true homonyms.
 Ancestors whose names are string prefixes of the given taxon's name are skipped over.
 * It is not enough that *some* ancestor (or ancestor name) is shared, since every pair of taxa share some ancestor (name).
 We need to